ARCHITECTURE

 Engine loop (alpi/engine.py)

-Per turn: append user message → loop {LLM stream → emit deltas → exec tool calls → append tool results} until the LLM stops emitting tool calls OR max_steps_per_turn is hit. interrupt_requested is polled at three checkpoints (between iterations, mid-stream, between tool calls).
+Per turn: append user message → loop {LLM stream → emit deltas → exec tool calls → append tool results} until the LLM stops emitting tool calls OR the effective step ceiling is hit — max_steps_per_turn (default 40), raised to 1000 for free (zero-priced) or local/ollama models when left at the default; an explicit value is always respected. interrupt_requested is polled at three checkpoints (between iterations, mid-stream, between tool calls).
 A turn lock serializes concurrent runs so a delayed research tool from the previous turn can't bleed into the next.

 Events emitted to the UI sink: user, reasoning_delta, assistant_delta, assistant_done, tool_start, tool_state, tool_end, usage, error, done, interrupted.
 The TUI consumes them; the gateway subprocess consumes a subset via JSON-lines.